joshuamkite/terraform-aws-ssh-bastion-service/README.md

 # Custom base AMI and modular userdata from version 4.1

-You can now **specify a custom base AMI** to use for the service host if you wish with var.custom_ami_id
+You can now **specify a custom base AMI** to use for the service host if you wish with var.custom_ami_id.
+Tested and working without other changes using Ubuntu 18.04

  **Userdata has been divided into sections which are now individually applicable**.
 Each is now a HEREDOC and may be excluded by assigning any non-empty value to the relevant section variable.
 The value given is used simply for a logic test and not passed into userdata.
 If you ignore these variables then historic/ default behaviour continues and everything is built on the host instance on first boot (allow 3 minutes on t2.medium).